-You might be in self-isolation, but we want to give you the chance to take your taste buds on a tour with some Caribbean recipes.
+The UK might be back in lockdown, but we want to give you the chance to take your taste buds on a tingling tour with some delicious Caribbean recipes.

-In these difficult times it would be easy to sit at home in front of Netflix in your self-isolation pants and not do anything productive.
+As the UK careers into Lockdown 3: Return of the Sweatpants, it would be easy to sit at home in front of Netflix and not do anything productive.
 However, we’re proposing you crack out the pots and pans to alleviate your boredom with some amazingly easy Caribbean recipes.

 We’ve put together a range of recipes from across the Caribbean that you can easily try at home.